flying1day/C-practice/README.md

 # C-practice

-This directory is mainly used for the practice for the C online class, which is used for review the knowledge learned during university.
+This directory is mainly used for the practice for the C online class, which is used for reviewing the knowledge learned during university.

+This is going to be super simple.